 When you are looking for a new CMS, a database and scripting languages you plan to use are equally important.

 For example, if you are entirely in PHP and MySQL, choosing a Java-based CMS will not do you good, unless you have time to invest in exploring new features.

-#3 Check how much CMS will cost you
+#3 Determine how much a CMS will cost you

 If you’re looking at budget-friendly options, there are many powerful open source CMS platforms available for any type of business, like WordPress or Drupal.

 Open source platforms have many benefits.
-They are license free and regularly updated, have a vast community and their support that continually and successfully contributes to the quality of the CMS.
+They are license free and regularly updated, have a vast community that continually and successfully contributes to the quality of the CMS.

 At the moment, there are countless free modules for Drupal and plugins for WordPress that you can choose from.